 When identifying suitable candidates for directorship, the Nomination Committee will carry out the selection process by making reference to skills, experience, education background, professional knowledge, personal integrity and time commitments of the proposed candidates, and also the Company's needs and other relevant statutory requirements and regulations required for the positions.
-All candidates much be able to meet the standards as set forth in Rules 5.01 and 5.02 of the GEM Listing rules.Qualified candidates will be recommended to the Board for approval.
+All candidates much be able to meet the standards as set forth in Rules 5.01 and 5.02 of the GEM Listing rules.
+Qualified candidates will be recommended to the Board for approval.

-The Nomination Committee held 1 meeting for the year ended 31 December 2021.
-The Nomination Committee has reviewed the terms of reference of the Nomination Committee, diversity policy of the Board and its effectiveness for the Company's development, recommend to the Board on the re-election of Mr. Zhou Shiyuan, Mr. Chen Xinwei, Mr. Ke Jinding and Mr. Tu Liandong, structure, size and composition of the Board and assessed independence of the independent non-executive Directors and its effectiveness.
+The Nomination Committee held 1 meeting for the year ended 31 December 2022.
+The Nomination Committee has reviewed the terms of reference of the Nomination Committee, diversity policy of the Board and its effectiveness for the Company's development, and recommended to the Board on the re-election of Mr. Huang Dake, Mr. Chen Chaolin and Mr. Xie Mianbi, structure, size and composition of the Board and assessed independence of the independent non-executive Directors and its effectiveness.